Bully Netting & Lobstering: How To Find the Best Lights

 We've found that most commercial bully netters and many recreational bully netters prefer to run their lights underwater.
 Some will run both above and below water, but if you're limited to one option—underwater is better.

 When finding the best bully netting lights for underwater use, it's important for the lights to be able to hold up to whatever foreign objects they may hit while being underwater, so a tough light like the Swamp Eye Submersible or Mini Swamp Eye Submersible is very important for great longevity.
 These two lights were made to run underwater in a saltwater environment.

 If you want flexibility, the Mini Swamp Eye Submersible is one of the best quality and most versatile bully netting lights available.
 We've seen people literally take a sledge hammer to this light, and it held up just fine.

 How to Best Light Up Spiny Lobster

 Bully netting for spiny lobster is primarily done in the Florida Keys, which has crystal clear water.
 There may be some pockets that have a little muddier waters, but for the most part it is a pretty clear area.
-It's best to use a cool white (6000k) LED light or even one that's color tone adjustable so that when you get into muddier waters, you can adjust to a more warm white color to increase visibility.
+It's best to use a cool white (6000k) LED light when bully netting in the Keys; or even one that's color tone adjustable so that when you get into muddier waters, you can adjust to a more warm white color to increase visibility.

-The Mini Swamp Eye Submersibles are available in warm white or cool white, while the Swamp Eye Submersible and Swamp Eye Light Bar are capable of adjusting color temperature on the fly.
+The Mini Swamp Eye Submersibles are available in warm white or cool white, while the Swamp Eye Submersible, Swamp Eye Light Bar, and Swamp Eye HD are capable of adjusting color temperature on the fly.
 This means you can use them in clear pockets or muddy pockets of water, and adjust the light as you need.

 To learn more about bully netting lights and see some lobstering light setups, check out our blog on the Ultimate Lights for Bully Netting and Lobstering.
 Otherwise, here are some great bully netting lighting options.